aws/aws-sdk-ruby/README.md

 | Schemas                                               | Aws::Schemas                         | aws-sdk-schemas                         | 2019-12-02  |
 | Service Quotas                                        | Aws::ServiceQuotas                   | aws-sdk-servicequotas                   | 2019-06-24  |
 | Synthetics                                            | Aws::Synthetics                      | aws-sdk-synthetics                      | 2017-10-11  |

+## Versioning

+This project uses [semantic versioning](http://semver.org/).
+You can safely express a dependency on a major version and expect all minor and patch versions to be backwards compatible.

+A CHANGELOG can be found at each gem's root path (i.e. `aws-sdk-s3` can be found at `gems/aws-sdk-s3/CHANGELOG.md`).
+The CHANGELOG is also accessible via the RubyGems.org page under "LINKS" section.

 ## License